Viki-coding/GAA_STORE/README.md

 Included in the site is filter options for material (e.g., ash or bamboo), manufacturer, size, and price to suit gift buyers like Aoife Byrne (The Gift Buyer).

 **4. Enhanced Shopping Cart Experience**
-Mini Cart Preview: I display a preview of the cart when items are added to confirm selections, along with success messages.
+I display a success messages when items are added to the bag.

 **5. Engaging User Features**
-We have a Profile Dashboard: For logged-in users like Seán McCarthy (The Busy Coach), display a personalized dashboard to view order history, manage orders, and edit profiles.
+We have a Profile Dashboard: For logged-in users like Seán McCarthy (The Busy Coach), display a personalized dashboard to view order history, and add shippings addresses.

 **6. Specialized Tools and Calculators**
-Hurley Size Calculator: This feature is visible on both the homepage and the product pages.
+How to Measure: Available from the nav bar, users can quickly view an informatic picture with instructions of how to measure for a hurley or a helmet.
+If they have measured in cms we have an easy to use converter calculator to inches to understand what size hurley to order.

 FAQ Section: The FAQ questions are displayed them with collapsible dropdowns for quick navigation.